Visa policy of Saudi Arabia: Development of tourist visas

 On 2 March 2019, Saudi Arabia announced a new visa category that will be issued for foreign visitors to attend sport, entertainment and business events in the country.

-On March 5, 2019, the Wall Street Journal reported, "Saudi officials plan to allow citizens of the U.S., much of Europe, Japan and China either visa-free access to the kingdom for tourism or a visa on arrival by the end of [2019]," according to people involved in the effort to introduce these visa reforms.
+On 5 March 2019, the Wall Street Journal reported that "Saudi officials plan to allow citizens of the U.S., much of Europe, Japan and China either visa-free access to the kingdom for tourism or a visa on arrival by the end of [2019]", according to people involved in the effort to introduce these visa reforms.
 "The effort is meant to make visiting Saudi Arabia about as easy as traveling to neighboring Arab tourist hot spots such as Dubai."

-On September 27, 2019, Saudi Arabia introduced an e-visa program, allowing people from 49 countries to visit, by applying for a visa ahead of their trip or on arrival.
+On 27 September 2019, Saudi Arabia introduced an e-visa program, allowing people from 49 countries to visit, by applying for a visa ahead of their trip or on arrival.
 Single entry visa allows a full month stay, while multiple entry visas allow to stay for up to three months.
-The visa cost 440 Saudi riyals (117 USD), including a health insurance fee.
+The visa cost 440 Saudi riyals (US$117), including a health insurance fee.
 The tourists visiting the country will be obliged to follow the regulations that Saudi Arabia has mentioned on its travel website.

 In October 2019, Saudi Arabia modified its policy for the tourists, and announced that it will allow foreign men and women to share hotel rooms without proving they are related.
 Saudi Commission for Tourism and National Heritage said that only Saudi nationals would be asked for family ID or proof of relationship on checking into hotels.
-Besides, all women, including Saudis, were permitted to book and stay in hotel alone by providing ID on check-in.
+Additionally, all women, including Saudis, were permitted to book and stay in hotel alone by providing ID on check-in.